 A long history of HALO

-HALO jumps have been used in combat since the Vietnam War and continue today in the ongoing War on Terror.
+HALO jumps have been used in combat since the Vietnam War and continue today.